vijayrajpanchall/matic-docs/docs/develop/ethereum-polygon/matic-js/zkevm/erc20.md

 ### withdrawExit

 `withdrawExit` method can be used to exit the withdrawal process by using the transaction hash from `withdraw` method.
-Note that `withdraw` transaction must be checkpointed in order to exit the withdrawal process.
+Note that the validity proof of `withdraw` transaction must be submitted in order to exit the withdrawal process.

 ```js
 const erc20Token = zkEvmClient.erc20(<root token address>, true); // root token